 We can help.
 Allow an education from Pennsylvania Highlands to be your foundation for a bachelor's degree at a four-year institution.
 Don't forget, plan early!

 PA TRAC stands for the Pennsylvania Transfer and Articulation Center, which was created as a one-stop shop for transfer students, administrators and advisors/faculty.
 The PA TRAC website contains the following information:

-- Information about the "" (Students who successfully complete courses from the Transfer Credit Framework can transfer those credits to any of the participating colleges and universities and have them count towards graduation)
+- Information about the Transfer Credit Framework (Students who successfully complete courses from the Transfer Credit Framework can transfer those credits to any of the participating colleges and universities and have them count towards graduation)

-- (Check to see what transfers from Pennsylvania Highlands to other schools)
+- Transfer Course Equivalencies (Check to see what transfers from Pennsylvania Highlands to other schools)

 RACC (Registered Apprenticeship Completion Certificate)

 Administered by the U.S. Departments of Labor and Education, the RACC is a national network of postsecondary institutions, employers, unions and associations working to create opportunities for apprentice graduates who may want to further enhance their skills by completing an associate's or bachelor's degree.
 Pennsylvania Highlands Community College is an approved RACC location and will offer college credit to those students who have completed a registered apprenticeship.
-Click here to visit the RACC website or phone the Admissions Office at 814.262.6446 for more information.
+Contact the Admissions Office at 814.262.6446 or email@example.com for more information.

 CollegeTransfer.net - Transfer Center